As part of this year’s experiments, here’s one we did at Mansion Home.

 With the support of Caroline Jack, our Private Secretary (she who must be obeyed at Mansion House), Russell Pridgeon of CDSM, and David Lamb, from our internal Mansion House team, we put three panels on the roof of Mansion House:

 As you can see, quite an austere looking experiment.
 The team decided to re-use the abundance of existing materials at Mansion House, rather than ship even more in to become future archaeological relics.
 One white panel for high albedo, one black panel for low albedo, and the thermochromic panel changing in the middle.
 Behind each panel is a temperature logger taking a reading every 15 minutes over a period of months.
+The paints were purchased from the Little Greene paint company and the pigment powder was from SFXC.

 The panels are west-facing as this suited the available space, but also collects and reflects at the time of most importance for temperatures in Mansion House, late afternoon and early evening.
 This period is typically when we have high building occupancy and high heat during dinners and functions.
 Given the many gentlemen wearing ties and ladies wearing gowns, we don’t want our formal events to be uncomfortably warm.